 She and her husband, noted Harvard historian Arthur Schlesinger Jr. (1917-2007), moved to Irving Street in 1947.
 They were only the second owners of the chocolate-brown frame house occupied in 1893 by Harvard zoologist E.L.
 Mark.
 Its price then has some shock value now: $17,000.
 “We don’t belong,” said Schlesinger, who will be 104 in September, with a laugh.
 “Everyone else is a millionaire.”

 Nothing much has changed.
 “I tell people we kept it historically accurate,” said her son, writer Andrew Schlesinger ’70, who lives with her.
-Schlesinger pointed to the couch where President-elect John F. Kennedy sat in January 1961 to meet with future advisors, including Arthur.
+Schlesinger pointed to the couch where President-elect John F. Kennedy sat in January 1961 to meet with future advisers, including Arthur.
 She remembers JFK charging up the stairs to take a phone call in her sewing room.

 Starting in the 1950s, she and her husband started a tradition of big Commencement day parties, later continued into the 1990s by economist John Kenneth Galbraith.
 “We used to have parties all the time,” said Schlesinger of her first decades on Irving Street.
 “Nobody has parties anymore.”